alsosteve/reading-notes/class-11.md

   background: linear-gradient(90deg, rgb(153, 56, 245) 33%, rgb(41, 41, 41) 33%, rgb(41, 41, 41) 66%, rgb(153, 56, 245) 66%);
 }
 ```
-You should chande the contrast of an image to make text more legable.
-Or you add a screen inbetween the text and the image.
+You should change the contrast of an image to make text more legible.
+Or you add a screen in between the text and the image.

 ### Chapter 19: Practical Information (p.
 476-492)